map6-paolillo/digital-humanities-fellowship/5. Text Analaysis II and Digital File Org/README.md

 ## After this session

-Please start the [Python 3 Course on Codecademy](https://www.codecademy.com/learn/learn-python-3).
+Please start the free [Python 2 Course on Codecademy](https://www.codecademy.com/learn/learn-python).
 Try to put an hour or two into the training, but don't worry about completing the course.
 We will start from the beginning in Monday's session, but having some hands-on experience will give us a running start.